South Dakota Disabled Veteran Benefits

 Property tax exemption

 What it is: South Dakota has three separate property tax breaks that a disabled veteran (or surviving spouse) can qualify for.
 None are automatic — you file with your county, and the deadline matters.
-Two of the three run through your county Director of Equalization / assessor with a November 1 deadline; the income-based reduction runs through your county auditor with an April 1 deadline.
+Two of the three run through your county Director of Equalization / assessor with a November 1 deadline; the income-based reduction runs through your county Treasurer with an April 1 deadline.
 Only one of these reaches a true full (100%) exemption, and it is keyed to loss of use of both legs, not to a 100% rating — read the routes carefully.

 The one route to a FULL (100%) property-tax exemption: